ac08/ac08/README.md

 ---

 - 🔭 I’m currently building data-driven React-packed, full-stack applications
-- 🌱 I’m currently learning more about React.js and Jamstack
+- 🌱 I’m currently learning more about React.js, Jamstack, and Amazon Alexa Skills
 - 🤔 I’m looking to create the perfect fetch with GraphQL

 ### Languages and Tools: